References

 Primarily Heaven Models

-Armillary Sphere - A device with an appearance of a skeletal globe, showing the celestial sphere around a geocentric observer.
+Armillary Sphere (4c BCE) - A device with an appearance of a skeletal globe, showing the celestial sphere around a geocentric observer.
 It typically has fixed rings corresponding to the horizon and cardinal meridians, and collectively moving rings corresponding to the celestial equator, tropics, and ecliptic.
 At center there is often a small ball representing the earth.

 Primarily Time-telling